 Specify the BIG-IP virtual server IP address for the XML Broker or DDC devices.
-This must be an IP address your Web Interface or StoreFront server server server farm address.
+This must be an IP address your Web Interface or StoreFront servers can access.
 Use this address as the Web Interface or StoreFront server server farm address.

 a.
 What IP address do you want to use for the second XML Broker farm virtual server?
 What IP address do you want to use for the third XML Broker farm virtual server?
 What IP address do you want to use for the fourth XML Broker farm virtual server?
 What IP address do you want to use for the fifth XML Broker farm virtual server?

-If you selected two or more XML Broker server farms in #1, specify a unique IP address for the virtual server for each of the farms you specified.
-You can use private internal IP addresses known to only this system if both client and XML Broker traffic is handled on this BIG-IP system.
+What IP address do you want to use for the fifth XML Broker farm virtual server?
+Advanced If you selected two or more XML Broker server farms in #1, specify a unique IP address for the virtual server for each of the farms you specified.
+You can use private internal IP addresses known to only this system if both client and XML

+Broker traffic is handled on this BIG-IP system.

-3. How will requests from the Web Interface or StoreFront servers arrive?
+- How will requests from the Web Interface or StoreFront servers arrive?
 Select whether the traffic will arrive to the BIG-IP virtual server encrypted or unencrypted.
-Using encryption is recommended when transporting user credentials in cleartext.

-XML Broker or DDC requests will arrive encrypted (HTTPS)

-Select this option if XML Broker or DDC requests from the Web Interface or StoreFront servers will arrive encrypted.
-This determines the default port used for the BIG-IP virtual server (you can change this port in the following question).
+Using encryption is recommended when transporting user credentials in cleartext. - XML Broker or DDC requests will arrive encrypted (HTTPS) Select this option if XML Broker or DDC requests from the Web Interface or StoreFront servers will arrive encrypted.
+This determines the default port used for the BIG-IP virtual server (you can change this port in the following question). - a.

-a.
 Which port do you want to use for this HTTPS virtual server?
 Specify the port this XML Broker or DDC virtual server.
 The default port is 443 for encrypted XML Broker server traffic (HTTPS).
 You must use same port you configured for your Citrix Web Interface or StoreFront server farm.

 b.
 Which certificate do you want the BIG-IP XML Broker or DDC virtual server to use for authentication?
 This question only appears if you chose not to replace the Web Interface or StoreFront servers with the BIG-IP system.